Common Questions and Transfer Information

 - Highly sought-after graduates by health care organizations.
 The variety of clinical opportunities, the number of clinical hours (≈ 700 hours) and lab hours (≈ 225 hours), plus participation in at least 15 simulations prepares students to transition to the role of the professional nurse.

 When do the nursing and clinical courses start?

 Starting nursing and clinical courses is always exciting for students!
 For students who start at MSOE as a freshman, the professional sequence of nursing courses begins in the sophomore year.

 When will I graduate if I transfer in from another school?

-This will vary by student and is dependent on completion the pre-requisites courses needed to start the professional sequence of nursing courses which begins every winter (Dec) quarter and spring (March) quarter and progresses sequentially for the next 8 quarters (2 years and 2 quarters).
+This will vary by student and is dependent on completion of the pre-requisites courses needed to start the professional sequence of nursing courses which begin every fall and spring semester and progress sequentially for the next 6 semesters (3 years).